IntentDev/touchpy/README.md

 Please refer to the project [Documentation](https://intentdev.github.io/touchpy/) for installation instructions, API and language reference.

+More usage examples and tutorials are coming soon.

 The first public version of TouchPy was released during the TouchDesigner Event Berlin in May 2024 - see the [video of the TouchPy release presentation](https://www.youtube.com/live/hxCsPlc6W-o?t=10315s).